Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-aws/iac/README.md

 chmod 400 demo-key-pair.pem
 ```

-After creating the stack, the instances can be accessed with SSH:
+After creating the stack, the instances can be accessed with SSH using an Elastic IP address (which needs to be created and associated to the instance you want to connect to).

 ```bash
 ELASTIC_IP="$(aws ec2 describe-addresses \